-Before determining if you're a suitable candidate for All-on-4 dental implants, it's crucial to understand the treatment.
-All-on-4 dental implants consist of a full row of teeth supported by just four dental implants which are strategically in the jawbone.
+All-on-4® dental implants consist of a full row of teeth supported by just four dental implants which are strategically in the jawbone.
+These implants look similar to a screw and after placement, fuse with the bone over time.

 A. Missing Teeth or Failing Teeth

-The primary candidates for All-on-4 dental implants are individuals with missing teeth, multiple failing teeth, or those currently using dentures [3].
-The procedure offers a stable, long-lasting solution with a higher level of comfort and functionality compared to traditional dentures [4].
+Dental implants offer a stable, long-lasting solution that are more likely to have a higher level of comfort and functionality compared to traditional dentures [4].

 B. Adequate Bone Density: